icegull/TabsStudioExplode/ReadMe.md

 6. Done

+7. After you replace the patch, you need to open the "About" of the TabsStudio from VS2022 toolbar, and input any name to register

+The offset:

 1. The Tabs Studio 4.6.1 explode address entrance is **0x0013BFA0**
 2. The Tabs Studio 4.7.0 explode address entrance is **0X0013CE70**